finos/common-domain-model/documentation/source/documentation-style-guide.rst

    #. ``*`` before and after text (no space) for bold
    #. ``_`` before and after text (no space) for italics
    #. ``–`` (plus a space) for bullets
    #.
-Backticks ````` before and after model components, e.g. data types, attributes, enums, function names, etc for special code-style formatting
+Backticks ````` before and after model components, e.g. data types, attributes, enums, function names, etc. for special code-style formatting

 Example release notes formatted in MD: